yain22/bayesestdft/README.md

 # Goal

 This R package implements the power analysis simulation described in the paper: Lee, S.Y.
 A note on the sample size formula for a win ratio endpoint.
-Statistics in Medicine (just accepted) 2025:00(00):0-00.
+Statistics in Medicine (https://doi.org/10.1002/sim.70165).

 # Install R libaries to install winratiosim
 ### Note: The user needs to install several R libraries in order to set up winratiosim.
 Ensure that the following libraries are installed.